-Psensor is a GTK+ (Widget Toolkit for creating Graphical User Interface) based application software.
-It is one the simplest application to monitor hardware temperature and plot Real Time graph from the obtained data for quick review.
+Psensor is a GTK+ (Widget Toolkit for creating Graphical User Interface) based application software that is used to monitor hardware temperature and plot Real-Time graphs from the obtained data for quick review.

 Features of Psensor

-- Show Temperature of motherboard, CPU, GPU (Nvidia), Hard Disk Drives.
+- Show the temperature of the motherboard, CPU, GPU (Nvidia), and Hard Disk Drives.

 - Show CPU fan speed.

-- Infact Psensor will detect any supported Hardware and report the Temperature as text and over graph, automatically.
+- In fact, Psensor will detect any supported hardware and report the temperature as text and over a graph, automatically.

 - All the temperatures are plotted in one graph.

-- Alarms and Alerts ensures you don’t miss a critical System Hardware Temperature and Fan Speed related issues.
+- Alarms and Alerts ensure you don’t miss critical system hardware temperature and fan speed-related issues.

 Installation of Psensor in Linux

-1. As I said above that Psensor program depends on lm-sensor and hddtemp package and these two packages must installed on the system in order to install Psensor.
+As I said above the Psensor program depends on lm-sensor and hddtemp packages and these two packages must be installed on the system in order to install Psensor.

-Both these two packages are available in the official repository of most of the standard Linux distributions, but in RedHat/CentOS based systems, you need to install and enable epel-release repository to get these packages.
+Most of the popular Linux distributions offer these two packages from the default repository, but on RHEL-based distributions, you need to install and enable epel-release repository to get these packages.

 # yum install epel-release # yum install lm_sensors lm_sensors-devel hddtemp

-2. Once these two dependencies installed on the system, you can install Psensor on Debian alike systems using following commands.
+Once these two dependencies are installed on the system, you can install Psensor on Debian-like systems, Arch, and OpenSuse using the following command.

 # yum install gcc gtk3-devel GConf2-devel cppcheck libatasmart-devel libcurl-devel json-c-devel libmicrohttpd-devel help2man libnotify-devel libgtop2-devel make

-Next, download the most recent stable Psensor (i.e version 1.1.3) source tarball and compile it using following commands.
+Next, download the most recent stable Psensor (i.e. version 1.2.1) source tarball and compile it using the following commands.

-3. Install Psensor Server – optional.
-It is required only if you want to see the temperature and fan speed of remote server.
+Install Psensor Server – optional, which is required only if you want to see the temperature and fan speed of the remote server.

-4. It is optional but suggestive step you should follow.
-Run
+It is an optional but suggestive step you should run

-5. Again Optional but suggestive setup you should follow.
-Run
+Again optional step, but for the suggestive setup you should run

-sensors, as root to display the temperature of various Hardware Devices.
-All these Data will be used for Psensor.
+sensors, as root to display the temperature of various hardware devices from the command line.
+All these data will be used for Psensor.

-6. Run Psensor, from the desktop Application Menu to get the graphical view.
+Run Psensor from the desktop Application Menu to get the graphical view.

-Check mark all the Sensors to plot graph.
+Check mark all the Sensors to plot the graph.
 You may notice the color codes.

-7. Go to Menu Psensor → Preferences → Interface.
-From here, you can have options for Interface related customization, Temperature Unit and Sensor table Position.
+Go to Menu Psensor → Preferences → Interface.
+From here, you can have options for Interface related customization, Temperature Unit, and Sensor Table Position.

 You may do sensor Preferences under (Psensor → Sensor Preferences).